MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 ### When I upgrade, will all my customizations continue to work?

-There are data model and user interface (UI) changes when you upgrade from Project Service Automation to Project Operations.
+During the upgrade from Project Service Automation to Project Operations, changes are made to the data model and user interface (UI).
 These changes might break some of your customizations.

 ### How do I determine which customizations will be broken before I upgrade?